The Sea Is Salt and So Am I

 It’s got big emotions.
 Secrets.
 People who desperately care about each other but somehow go to great lengths to do anything besides deal with the ways they’ve hurt each other.
 I couldn’t stop reading it.
 I thought about it for days after I finished reading it.

 The writing is so steeped in feeling.
 It’s got an amazing small town setting, where everyone is waiting for storms to hit and knowing they might destroy the places they love.
-It’s complex.
+The story is complex.
 It’s deep.
 It’s unforgettable.

 The ending is great, just…. abrupt?
 I love the book, and I’m not unhappy with the ending, I think it just left something unclear that I wanted more completely spelled out for me.
 But even that doesn’t dim the incredible journey that reading this story was for me.
 I loved it.